 Figure 27.
-Influence of yaw misalignment on yaw moment when operating with power constraints.
+Influence of azimuthal misalignment on azimuthal torque when operating with power constraints.

 Figure 28.
-Influence of yaw misalignment on power when operating with power constraints.
+Influence of azimuthal misalignment on power when operating with power constraints.

-An interesting observation in Fig. 27 and Fig. 28 is that the SMPPT controller performs identically in terms of power and net yaw moment to the numerically optimal solution of the multi-rotor problem for all main operating conditions.
+An interesting observation in Fig. 27 and Fig. 28 is that the SMPPT controller performs identically in terms of power and net azimuthal torque to the numerically optimal solution of the multirotor problem, as long as the turbine is more or less aligned with the wind.
 The major difference being that the SMPPT controller is almost trivial to compute.
-This highly simplifies the control, as one can employ the SMPPT controller, completely disregarding the interactions and still operate optimally as if one were to include the complex model with all interactions, at least in steady state with not too large yaw misalignments.
+This highly simplifies the control, as one can employ the SMPPT controller, completely disregarding the interactions and still operate optimally as if one were to include the complex model with all interactions, at least in steady state with not too large azimuthal misalignments.

-6.2 Furling Scheduled Maximum Power Point Tracking
+295 6.2 Furling Scheduled Maximum Power Point Tracking

 The SMPPT algorithm presented in the previous section gives promising results in the individual power constrained case.
 In addition to constraining the power, it is often also desirable to minimize the structural loads.
-This can be achieved by utilizing furling, which not only reduces power, but also the thrust loading, as the axial component of the wind is reduced.
+This can be achieved by utilizing furling, which not only reduces power, but also the loads.

 Consider the merged results from Fig. 27 and Fig. 28 as shown in Fig. 29.
-One can clearly see the blue dots marking the yaw misalignments that produce a zero yaw moment, while still producing maximum power.
+One can clearly see the blue dots marking the yaw misalignments that produce a zero azimuthal torque, while still producing maximum power.
 This is an advantageous equilibrium, even though it is unstable.
-The red dots mark the yaw misalignment where the power per bending moment is maximized, and it is of great interest that these points almost coincide with the unstable roots of the yaw moment.
+The red dots mark the azimuthal misalignment where the power per pending moment is maximized, and it is of great interest that these points almost coincide with the unstable roots of the azimuthal torque.